EpocDotFr/rwrs/docs/discord_bot/public_commands.md

     - `target_username`: required.
 Full username is required
     - `database`: optional.
 Defaults to `invasion`

-- `whereis`: displays information about the server the specified player is currently playing on.
+- `whereis`: displays information about the server the specified player is playing on.
 Parameters:
     - `username`: required.
 Full username isn't required

 - `server`: displays information about the specified server.
 Parameters: